chaijs/chai-as-promised/README.md

 an `"expected promise to be fulfilled…"` message as would happen if you did `Q.all([…]).should.be.fulfilled.and.notify(done)`.

+### Compatibility

+Chai as Promised is compatible with all promises following the [Promises/A+ specification][spec].
+Notably, jQuery's so-called “promises” are not up to spec, and Chai as Promised will not work with them.
+In particular, Chai as Promised makes extensive use of the standard [transformation behavior][] of `then`, which jQuery does not support.

 ## Installation and Setup

 ### Node